Some facts, first:

-- TermQuickRPG, Ruby Terminal adventure game rendering in ncurses
+- TermQuickRPG: Terminal adventure game rendering in ncurses, written in Ruby.

-Working on the macOS time-tracking app Timing, adding features, fixing bugs, and overall trying to be helpful :) After a year, this is much like working on my own apps.
+Working on the macOS time-tracking app Timing.
+Adding features (most notably integrations with other apps), fixing bugs, and overall trying to be helpful :) During three years of working with Daniel Alm and the rest of the gang on the app, Timing felt like home – very much like working on my own apps.

 Integration of FastSpring purchases and license verification in the app, an onboarding app module, and some additional bugfixing and refactorings to match macOS best practices.
 With my macOS expertise, I could help figure out what exactly needed to be done to achieve the desired result so everyone was on the same page regarding the effort and scope.

 I was delighted to work with Christian!
 He supported the development of our macOS app and went way beyond the limited scope of his appointed tasks: he conscientously delivered results within the time frame he estimated in advance, and on top fixed additional bugs in other parts of out app.
 He also contributed to the definition of the work requirements and thus removed from our way in advance.

 —Steven Reinisch, CEO Quantosparks GmbH, developers of Tapvis